flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

     APU Bleed Air is required for starting the engines.
 See [Engine Start and Taxi](engine-start-taxi.md)

 ??? note "Real World APU and A/C Start Procedure"
-    The above process is a simplified version of how real world airline start up the APU (documented in their SOP - Standard Operating Procedures).
+    The above process is a simplified version of how real-world airlines start up the APU (documented in their SOP - Standard Operating Procedures).

-    Here is a description of an actual real world procedure of a well known airline.
+    Here is a description of an actual, real-world procedure of a well-known airline.

     - Check A/C Packs are OFF before powering the aircraft
     - Set APU MASTER switch to ON